-Some of our third parties service providers are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our third parties service providers are based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

 We have put in place security measures to prevent your personal data from being accidentally lost, used, altered, disclosed, or accessed without authorisation.
 We also allow access to your personal data only to those employees and partners who have a business need to know such data.
 They will only process your personal data on our instructions and they must keep it confidential.

 Sensitive and private data exchange between the Site and its Users happens over a EV SSL secured communication channel and is encrypted and protected with digital signatures.
 Our Site is also in compliance with PCI vulnerability standards in order to create as secure of an environment as possible for Users.

 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach if we are legally required to.